thm-projects/arsnova-mobile/README.md

 By default, all JavaScript and CSS files are minified and put into the browser's cache.
-This is good to make your changes ready for production, but you might want to have a faster build including proper stack traces while your still coding your feature.
+This is good to make your changes ready for production, but you might want to have a faster build including proper stack traces while you are still coding your feature.
 This is where the `testing` environment comes in.

 The build commands change in the following way: